osamaishtiaq/osamaishtiaq.github.io/README.md

 ### Project Management Skill
 * Experienced in gathering requirements and translating technical information from stakeholders to developer teams
 * Experience and Insight for tracking changes down the line that may shift the time frame of the project, communicating delays and adjusting timeframe combining technical and domain specific knowledge
-* Experience in planning sprints such that the workload is evenly distributed throughout development cycle and everyone enjoys a peaceful life
+* Experience in planning sprints such that the workload is evenly distributed throughout development cycle
 * Team collaboration experience Azure DevOps, GitHub for Teams and Atlassian JIRA